kollective-networks/kltv.kombine/readme.md

 The list of examples and what it test/demonstrates
 - simple: Just minimal and print some strings
+- base: Initial functions / check version & co
 - types: Operations with KValue & KList
 - child: Operations related to execute child scripts and Import/Export values and other sharing's.
 - folders: Operations related to deal with files, folders and compression.
 - clang: Example of building with clang using the provided extension (static lib, dynlib and binary)
 - sdl2: Example of building sdl2 using git to clone it from github.
 - network: Example fetching files from HTTP sources
+- msys2: Example about fetching packages from Msys2 repositories

 Since the spirit of Kombine is reuse as possible, some scripts to extend Kombine are provided as well in the "extensions" folder.

-- Clang.csx: Defines one class which encapsulates clang operations (Compile,Link,Librarian)
+- clang.csx: Defines one class which encapsulates clang operations (Compile,Link,Librarian)
-- Git.csx: Defines one class which encapsulates git operations (clone, checkout, fetch)
+- git.csx: Defines one class which encapsulates git operations (clone, checkout, fetch)
+- clang.doc.csx: Defines one class which encapsulates clang-doc and implements conversion to markdown files

 They are not superb and even not completed with all the possibilities but ready enough to do clones and builds